π SOURCE | πΉοΈ PLAY | π Global Game Jam

 Now, here is a non-exhaustive list of what might have happened:

-4. We reinvented the weel hexgrids.
+the weelhexgrids.
 To me, another key difference with last year is that we have had to implement a bunch hexagonal grid specific logic to complement the basic features offered by Godot.
 Using the builtin physics of Godot for Singularity's gravity mechanics was a breathe and probably took us a cumulated 30min over the jam, compared to hours of debugging with hexgrids.
 But, hey, hexgrids are just the best, and now I know a bit more about them!